Beckhoff-CANADA-Community/MnCTS_HowTo_CX9240_Deployment-with-PLC-and-OPC-UA/README.md

-# Beckhoff CX9240 Linux ePC - MnCTS Setup Guide
+# Beckhoff CX9240 Linux ePC - MnCTS Setup Guide - TwinCAT RT + OPC UA Server

 A MnCTS guide (pronounced *Mints*) is short for *Minimum number of Clicks To Success*.
 Is a refreshing user-interaction-optimised guide for getting from ground zero to an operational state as smoothly as possible.